TKrysiaki/lab-soc-linux/06-ssh-bruteforce-incident-investigation.md

 ## Conclusion

-The attack was detected through log analysis and mitigated by blocking the attacker IP using the firewall.
+The incident was investigated through authentication log analysis and mitigated by blocking the attacker IP using the firewall.